skipz155/Frontend-samples/portfolio-sample/README.md

 # Porfolio website
 ## Introduction
-The aim of this project is was develop decent looking simple page website.
+The aim of this project is to develop decent looking simple page website.
 Project includes my portfolio page writen only with HTML, CSS and a bit of JQuery.

 ## Technologies